JupiterOne/graph-github/docs/jupiterone.md

 ## GitHub + JupiterOne Integration Benefits

-- Visualize GitHub users, groups, code repositories, and pull requests in the JupiterOne graph.
+- Visualize GitHub users, teams, code repositories, pull requests, and installed GitHub applications in the JupiterOne graph.
 - Map GitHub users to employees in your JupiterOne account.
 - Map GitHub users to development/security trainings.
-- Monitor Github software development activities within repositories including changes and approvals.
+- Monitor Github software development activities within repositories including changes, reviews and approvals.
-- Monitor changes to GitHub user groups, users, code repositories, and pull requests using JupiterOne alerts.
+- Monitor changes to GitHub user teams, users, code repositories, and pull requests using JupiterOne alerts.
+- Monitor installations of GitHub Apps using JupiterOne alerts.
+- Monitor and audit outside collaborators on code repositories.

 ## How it Works

-- JupiterOne periodically fetches GitHub users, code repositories, and pull requests in those repositories to update the graph.
+- JupiterOne periodically fetches installed GitHub apps, GitHub users, teams, code repositories, and pull requests in those repositories to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when the JupiterOne graph changes.